“I’ll prove it to you!” exclaims Jack Kosakowski.

 In other words, test everything.
 Make changes and validate that they have the result you anticipate.

 How do you do this testing?
-Keep using the open and closed feedback loops we described in Recommendations 1 and 2.
+Keep using the open and closed feedback loops we describe in Recommendations 1 and 2.

 How to implement a marginal gains process